 Depression is not simply the emotional state of feeling sadness.
 It is a serious mental health condition that impacts all aspects of your life, from your physical health through to your ability to enjoy the things that used to bring you pleasure.

-The Mental Health Foundation of the UK reports that about one in four people in the population will experience some type of mental health problem and anxiety and depression are the two most commonly diagnosed issues.
-The rate of depression is higher in older individuals than in youth with about one in five adults experiencing depression at some level at some time in their life.
+The Mental Health Foundation of the UK reports that about one in four people in the population will experience some type of mental health problem, and anxiety and depression are the two most commonly diagnosed issues.
+The rate of depression is higher in older individuals than in youth, with about one in five adults experiencing depression at some time in their life.

 SYMPTOMS AND SIGNS OF DEPRESSION

-- Fatigue, mental and physical exhaustion, confusion and difficulty in concentrating, remembering or
+• Fatigue, mental and physical exhaustion, confusion, and difficulty in concentrating, remembering, or assimilating

 TREATMENTS FOR DEPRESSION

-Treatment for depression will vary based on the symptoms you are experiencing and the specific type of depression you are experiencing.
-For all individuals with depression early diagnosis and treatment is the best option, along with a full mental and physical evaluation to ensure there are no other concurrent conditions that may be contributing to your depression.
+Treatment for depression will vary, based on the symptoms and the specific type of depression you are experiencing.
+For all individuals with depression, early diagnosis and treatment is the best option, along with a full mental and physical evaluation to ensure that there are no other concurrent conditions that may be contributing to your depression.

-In most patients this is somewhat trial and error until the right medication and dosage is established.
-At the same type psychotherapy, nutritional counselling and lifestyle coaching should also occur to allow the patient to make lifestyle choices and learn coping skills in dealing with the stressors and challenges in life.
+In most patients, this is somewhat a trial and error until the right medication and dosage is established.
+At the same time, psychotherapy, nutritional counselling and lifestyle coaching should be carried out to allow the patient the opportunity make lifestyle choices, and to also learn coping skills in dealing with the stressors and challenges in life.
 Psychotherapy is particularly effective in helping patients to learn skills to cope with challenges and avoid future risk of depression.

 This combination of therapy and medication is highly effective in most patients.
-Managing depression involves treating the entire person to allow them to again enjoy life, experience joy and cope with current and future issues on an individual basis.
+Managing depression involves treating the entire person to allow them to again enjoy life, experience joy, and cope with current and future issues on an individual level.